niph2018/doxygen/README.md

-# doxygen
+# doctest
-test readthedoc with doxygen
+doc for internal review